nwhitehead/shareprompts/README.md

 The server caches them and uses cached values.
 The server grabs the keys every few hours whatever the cache control headers say.

+I tried to use existing Rust clients for this but was not successful in getting them to work.

-## Zip up extension
+## Package extension

 Need to do a build step:

     cd extension
     npm run package

 That produces the `extension.zip` for uploading to Chrome.

-## Currently working on

-* User conversation counts, for free/paid check
-* Integrating with extpay
-* Updating previously shared conversations if you share same convo again
+For development, you can
+do:

+    npm run dev

+If the extension is installed "unpacked" from the `dist/` location then this will do extension HMR.
+To get the link working, do "Inspect" on the extension popup window.
+This establishes the websocket connection and keeps it open for HMR.
+Final built extension doesn't need this.